jorisfalter/aiCoach/README.md

 ##

-App_old is without session > this one is being uploaded now App is with session
+App.js is with session

+##

+for pyaudio, i'm using a virtual environment as my m1 macbook gives some jitter there

+source myenv/bin/activate

+deactivate